TreezCode/Friend-Finder-Express/README.md

 # Friend-Finder-Express

 ## About 📖
 Friend Finder Express is a compatibility-based "FriendFinder" application... basically a dating app.
-This full-stack site takes in results from your users' surveys, then compares their answers with those from other users.
+This *full-stack* website takes in results from a user survey, then compares their answers with those from other users.
 The app then displays the name and picture of the user with the best overall match.

 <img src= "app/public/assets/images/friend-finder.png" alt="Friend Finder" width="100%">